-How to Collect Bee Pollen (Tutorial)
+How Bee Pollen is Harvested

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-For most hobby beekeepers, the inexpensive plastic pollen traps that mount on the hive front are often the best option.
-Yes, they are cheap and can be a bit aggravating.
-But, they get the job done – don’t cost a lot and are easier for new beekeepers to manage.
+Yes, they are cheap and can be a bit aggravating to work with.
+But, they get the job done and don’t cost a lot.
+They are easier for new beekeepers to manage with minor disturbance to the colony.

 Inexpensive Plastic Trap Option